What is Considered Behaviour of Concern

 Non Compliance

 Non-compliance is the inability to follow rules, regulations, or directives set by authority figures, such as parents, teachers, or employers.
-This behaviour can manifest in various settings, including homes, schools, and workplaces, and can lead to disruptions that affect the individual and people around them.
+This behaviour can manifest in various settings, including homes, schools, and workplaces, and can lead to disruptions that affect the person and people around them.
 For instance, in children, non-compliance may involve refusing to complete homework or disregarding household rules.
 In adults, it may present as ignoring workplace policies or failing to follow treatment plans in medical settings, potentially compromising health outcomes.

 The underlying causes of non-compliance can be complex, often rooted in a lack of understanding, resistance to authority, or emotional distress.
 It is essential to recognise that non-compliance is not merely a defiant act; it can indicate deeper challenges that require attention and support.
-Addressing non-compliance effectively involves understanding the motivations behind the behaviour and implementing strategies that encourage cooperation and compliance, such as clear communication, positive reinforcement, and the establishment of mutual respect.
+Addressing non-compliance effectively involves understanding the motivations behind the behaviour and implementing strategies that encourage cooperation and compliance, such as clear communication, positive reinforcement, and mutual respect.

 Social Isolation and Withdrawal